plinss/bindtool/README.md

     {{include:file_path}}

 The file found at `file_path` will be included in the output as though the contents of that file were included inline.
-The file path is relative to the path of the file containing the `include` command.
+The file path is relative to the path of the file containing the `include` command or the configured `include` directory.
 Include files can include additional files.
 Variables defined in an include file are available for use in the file containing the `include` command at any point after the `include`.